brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 The bundle also implement endpoints, improve error handling and add some other things over the Webonyx GraphQL lib.
 One nice lib it requires is the overblog/graphql-php-generator that is responsible by reading a nice and clean yml and convert it into the GraphQL type objects.
 It will all happen under the hood and all you will need to touch is the yml and the resolvers.

-That's a major lib in my opinion because it adds usability and readability to the GraphQL lib and was, along with the expression language, the reason I decided to migrate from Youshido's lib.
+It adds usability and readability to the GraphQL lib and was, along with the expression language, the reason I decided to migrate from Youshido's lib.

 ### The Schema Declaration - Entrance To The Backend